vergissberlin/bashlight/README.md

 [![Github commits (since latest release)](https://img.shields.io/github/commits-since/vergissberlin/bashlight/latest.svg)](https://github.com/vergissberlin/bashlight/commits)

-> This bash script enhanced your OSX/Linux console.
+> This bash script enhances your OSX/Linux console.
-> The console or "terminal" on macOS comes in the basic equipment therefore very slim.
+> The console or "terminal" on macOS comes in the basic equipment therefore it is very slim.
 This is good as long as you do not work with it every day.
-If you often go to the console, you should do something for their eyes and install the [Solarized
+If you often go into the console, you should do something for your eyes and install the [Solarized
       colorscheme](https://github.com/altercation/solarized) theme.
 > If you working a lot with **GIT**, *then bashlight can* be you a great help.
 The Bash extension offers you information for Branch and status of your current GIT repositories.
-> Furthermore it contains many commonly used aliases, which allow a fast working on the console. *Let amazed your colleagues!*
+> Furthermore it contains many commonly used aliases, which allow for fast working on the console. *Let your colleagues be amazed !*

 ```